 - Dec.
 21–22 — Ursids — 5 per hour

 TIP: Make sure to print a copy of our stargazing tip sheet, which also includes a 2021 meteor shower calendar!
+To get access to my free printable library, enter your email address in the form below:

 2. Get familiar with your stars and planets